nickynick/Tails/README.md

 ## Usage

 Meet the *tail operator* (™): `~`.
-To use your views in fully fledged layout equations, all you need to do is grow them little tails:
+It lets you use your views in fully fledged layout equations.
+All you need to do is grow them little tails:

 ```
 Tails.install(